daaronr/micro-giving-pub/be2024/handout_bothmodules.md

  5. The midterm will be multiple choice; some questions will require multiple answers, but the exact number of correct answers will always be clearly specified.
 I also was able to add an *additional* tutorials before the midterm (two instead of one), so these will be more helpful in preparing for it.
 -->

-6. I will try to provide more vision coverage and supplementary materials for managerial economics students.
+6. I will try to provide more revision coverage and supplementary materials for managerial economics students.

 [comment]: <> (2024EE)